So you want to buy a classic BMW motorcycle? Here are a few things you may find helpful.

 Not all BMW Airheads models are created equal.
 And not all BMW Airheads are worth investing a lot of money into.
 I have my biases, of course, but here are some practical facts and feelings that might help you when buying a classic BMW motorcycle.

-• Pretty much anything that pre-dates the R75/5 is highly collectible and desirable and prices reflect this.
+• Pretty much anything pre 1969 (Slash 2) is highly collectible and desirable and prices reflect this.
 Unless you are an expert yourself, ALWAYS insist on documentation and/or take the bike to a reputable shop to validate everything about it.
 Documented maintenance is everything!
 The rule of thumb is that if there is no documentation it can be assumed the work was not done, no matter what the owner claims.
 Even more scary is the owner who claims to do deep engine work - including slinger service - on his own.
 Get it cheap or walk away.

-• Slash 6 and Slash 7’s are the low point of the breed in terms of value and collectability.
+• Slash 6 and Slash 7’s are softer in terms of value and collectability.
+Pick one of these if you want to build a cafe racer.
 These models were transitional and the engineering developments are reflected in the various mutant build recipes.
 There is nothing particularly bad about these models, they just aren’t special in any way, so don’t pay special prices.
 They can be harder to maintain also.
 Keep in mind I am not talking about the R90S and R100RS bikes in this category.
 Just the plain Jane naked stuff.
+Of course the R90S and R100RS motorcycles are extremely competent and collectible bikes.
+Another exception might be the R80/7 since they are sweet like a Slash 5 but you still have to put up with all the weirdo BMW engineering of the mid seventies.

 • Dual shock vs. monolever.
 See below for details, but in general these are like checkers and chess.
 The monolevers have their own character and should be considered as distinctly different from the dual shock bikes in every possible way.
-I mention this to highlight that if you think you want an R100S, don’t get a monolever, and vice versa.
+I mention this to highlight that if you think you want a dual shocker, don’t get a monolever, and vice versa.
+They are just totally different machines.
 Monolevers tend to get lower prices for some reason even though they are superior in every way (spoiler alert).

 Monolevers and Paralevers